rackerlabs/design-system/_docs/style/spacing.md

 **Baseline value**: The Helix spacing system uses 4 as the baseline number on which all other spatial values are calculated.
 For example, the font size value for all headings are multiples of 4.
 The baseline value helps you build consistency into your layout.

-**1.5 line-height ratio**: The helix spacing system line-height ratio is taken from the WCAG SC 1.4.8 guidelines that state line spacing should be at least 1.5x the size of the font.
+**1.5 line-height ratio**: The Helix spacing system line-height ratio is taken from the WCAG SC 1.4.8 guidelines that state line spacing should be at least 1.5 times the size of the font.
 This amount of spacing enables people of different abilities to more easily track and comprehend information.

 **Line height**: Apply the line-height ratio to all font sizes to create proportional spacing between content areas.
 Use this chart to determine the appropriate line height for each font size.